-Improvement program for floodplain harvesting measurement and compliance
+Improvement program for floodplain harvesting measurement

 NSW is committed to delivering a transparent and high quality floodplain harvesting measurement and compliance framework that meets the recommendations of the Murray-Darling Basin Authority Compliance Review 2017 and the subsequent commitments made through the Murray-Darling Basin Compliance Compact 2018.
 The process has and will continue to involve consultation with a wide range of stakeholders throughout NSW.